 Trash in Neighboring Communities

 It is critical that we have good relationships with the neighboring towns and communities.
 Every year the biggest complaint about Burning Man is the trash that flies off vehicles in surrounding areas.
 Make sure you cover and secure your load to your car really well so nothing flies off as you drive the highways, and DO NOT dump your trash or recycling in our neighboring communities except in designated dumping facilities.
 We’ve compiled a list in the Pack it out! section.
 Leave No Trace doesn’t end when you hit the pavement.
 If you see somebody dumping their waste somewhere they shouldn’t, let them know.
 You can be fined up to $2,000 for illegal dumping.

 Noise Control & Sound Policy

-Sound travels easily on the playa and not everyone will want to sleep when you do.
+Sound travels easily on the playa, and not everyone will want to sleep when you do.
 Bring ear plugs!
 Audio systems must be held to a maximum power amplification of 300 watts, generating 90 decibels at 20 feet.
-Speakers must be elevated off the playa surface and be backed by a truck, RV, or anything large and solid enough to prevent the sound from traveling backwards.
+Speakers must be elevated off the playa surface and be backed by a truck, RV, or anything large and solid enough to prevent the sound from traveling backward.
 If a problem with sound levels continues after sufficient requests and warnings, the source of power for such device or system will be disabled.
-Mutant Vehicles are subject to the Mutant Vehicle Sound Policy, and must cut their sound when approaching art installations and performances.
+Mutant Vehicles are subject to the Mutant Vehicle Sound Policy and must cut their sound when approaching art installations and performances.
 The hum of generators becomes annoying over a long period of time.
 Please keep your neighbors in mind.
-We recommend generators that are sound insulated, and/or enclosed in a wooden box.
+We recommend generators that are sound insulated and/or enclosed in a wooden box.
 DO NOT dig a trench to sound-insulate your generator.
 More information about generators on our website.